The FDA Peptide Vote, Explained: What Actually Happened (2026)

 Cora Health and WeightWatchers Clinic (formerly Sequence) both offer GLP-1 weight loss telehealth in 2026 with structurally different models.
 Cora provides compounded semaglutide ($99/month annual) and compounded tirzepatide ($135/month annual) on all-inclusive cash-pay subscriptions with no separate membership.
 WeightWatchers Clinic prescribes FDA-approved brand-name GLP-1s (Wegovy, Zepbound) through a 12-month commitment combining clinic membership with the WW behavioral program; effective monthly cost ranges $374–$473 for cash-pay patients.
 Compounded medications are not FDA-approved and are not therapeutically equivalent to Wegovy or Zepbound.
 Individual results vary.

 Cora Health and Lemonaid Health both offer compounded GLP-1 weight loss telehealth in 2026, making this one of the few direct compounded-vs-compounded comparisons in the market.
-Cora Health offers all-inclusive plans at $99–$225/month with no membership and publicly names VialsRx (a US-licensed 503A pharmacy) as its compounding partner.
+Cora Health offers all-inclusive plans at $99–$225/month with no membership and publicly names Hallandale Pharmacy and VialsRx (both US-licensed 503A pharmacies) as its compounding partners.
 Lemonaid charges a $49/month membership plus $229–$299/month medication for a $278–$348/month effective monthly cost.
 Compounded medications are not FDA-approved or therapeutically equivalent to FDA-approved products.

 Cora Health and Found both offer GLP-1 weight loss telehealth in all 50 US states but use different program models.
 Cora's annual Essential Plan is $99/month all-inclusive for compounded semaglutide.
 Found uses a tiered membership structure starting at $99/month for membership-only with medication billed separately, and ranges to $349-$499/month all-in depending on tier and medication type.
 Found bundles video consultations with board-certified obesity medicine specialists and behavioral coaching; Cora is a focused medication-and-monitoring program without bundled coaching.
 Compounded medications are not FDA-approved.

 Cora Health and Sesame Care both advertise $99/month entry pricing for GLP-1 telehealth, but the underlying models differ.
 Cora is a focused all-inclusive compounded GLP-1 subscription ($99-$225/month).
 Sesame is a broader telehealth marketplace offering pay-per-visit GLP-1 consultations with separate medication fulfillment, plus monthly subscription paths.
-Cora publicly names VialsRx as its compounding pharmacy partner; Sesame works with multiple pharmacy partners depending on the medication and patient location.
+Cora publicly names Hallandale Pharmacy and VialsRx as its compounding pharmacy partners; Sesame works with multiple pharmacy partners depending on the medication and patient location.
 Compounded medications are not FDA-approved.

 Cora Health and Belle Health both offer compounded GLP-1 telehealth in all 50 US states with flat-rate pricing and no membership fees.
 Cora's annual Essential Plan starts at $99/month all-inclusive for compounded semaglutide vs Belle's $119/month on the 6-month plan.
 For compounded tirzepatide, Cora's annual Premium Plan is $135/month vs Belle's $199/month on the 6-month plan.
-Cora publicly names VialsRx as its compounding pharmacy; Belle works with Striker Pharmacy.
+Cora publicly names Hallandale Pharmacy and VialsRx as its compounding pharmacies; Belle works with Striker Pharmacy.
 Compounded medications are not FDA-approved.

 Cora Health and Ivim Health both offer compounded GLP-1 telehealth across nearly all US states with LegitScript-related certifications.
 Cora's annual Essential Plan is $99/month all-inclusive for compounded semaglutide.
 Ivim charges $75/month medication plus $74.99/month membership = approximately $150/month effective for compounded semaglutide.
-Cora publicly names VialsRx as its compounding pharmacy; Ivim has 470,000+ patients served and 36,000+ Trustpilot reviews.
+Cora publicly names Hallandale Pharmacy and VialsRx as its compounding pharmacies; Ivim has 470,000+ patients served and 36,000+ Trustpilot reviews.
 Compounded medications are not FDA-approved.

 Cora Health and Pomegranate Health both offer compounded GLP-1 telehealth with no monthly membership fee.
 Cora's annual Essential Plan is $99/month all-inclusive for compounded semaglutide vs Pomegranate's $119/month for compounded semaglutide with B12.
 Pomegranate uses a $75 consultation fee model and discloses multiple pharmacy partners (Hallandale, Empower, OptioRx).
-Cora publicly names VialsRx as its single compounding pharmacy partner.
+Cora publicly names Hallandale Pharmacy and VialsRx as its compounding pharmacy partners.
 Both are LegitScript-related certified.
 Compounded medications are not FDA-approved.

 The cheapest verified monthly-billing compounded tirzepatide provider in May 2026 is Cora Health Premium Monthly at $225/month (effective May 12, 2026), followed by Eden ($229/month) and Trimi Health Monthly ($235/month).
 Mochi Health and Lemonaid Health 6-month plans land at $278/month effective with their required membership fees.
 Compounded tirzepatide is not FDA-approved and is not therapeutically equivalent to Mounjaro® or Zepbound®.
 Individual results vary.